Terms of Business

 2. Service Standards

-- We will explain to you, normally by telephone or in writing, unless we feel a face to face meeting would be preferable, the legal work required as your matter progresses.
+2.3 We will explain the legal work required as your matter progresses.

-- We will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances.
+2.5 We will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances including in the law, the facts or evidence.

-- We will update you on the likely timescales for each stage of this matter and any important changes in those estimates.
+2.6 We will update you on the likely timescales as the matter progresses.

-- You will provide us with clear, timely and accurate instructions
+3.2.1 You will provide us with clear, timely and accurate instructions.

-- You will provide all documentation required to complete the transaction in a timely manner.
+3.2.4 You will provide all documentation required to complete the transaction/matter in a timely manner.

 4. Hours of Business

-- Our office hours are 9am to 5.30pm Monday to Friday and 10am to 2pm on Saturdays.
+4.1 Our office hours are 9am to 5.30pm Monday to Friday.
 However the Practice appreciates that it is sometimes more convenient for a client to meet outside office hours and therefore, if requested, we will endeavour to accommodate an appointment out of normal hours.

-- For emergency assistance and advice in relation to matters involving the Police, the Practice operates a 24 hour service and an emergency contact number is available at all Police Stations.
+4.2 For emergency assistance and advice in relation to matters involving the Police, the Practice operates a 24-hour service and an emergency contact number is available at all Police Stations.

-6. Avoidance of Discrimination and Promotion of Equality and Diversity
+6. Avoidance of Discrimination and Promotion of Equality Diversity and Inclusion

-- Rubin Lewis O’Brien is committed to promoting equality and diversity in all of its dealing with clients, third parties and employees.
-Please contact us if you would like a copy of our Avoidance of Discrimination and Promotion of Equality and Diversity Policy.
+Rubin Lewis O’Brien is committed to promoting equality in all of its dealing with clients, third parties and employees.
+Please contact us if you would like a copy of our Avoidance of Discrimination and Promotion of Equality Diversity & Inclusion Policy.

 7. Data Protection

-- Once all fees and expenses have been settled, we will return any of your papers which you request be returned to you and we will then either retain and archive the remainder of your physical file, normally for six years, but in some cases it may be kept longer and then we have the right to destroy the file or alternatively we may archive your file into electronic format and immediately destroy the paper file.
+8.2 Once all fees and expenses have been settled, we will return any of your papers which you request be returned to you.
 File notes made by us will always belong to us.
+We will then either retain and archive the remainder of your physical file, normally for six years, but in some cases it may be kept longer and then we have the right to destroy the file.
+Alternatively we may scan and archive your file into electronic format and immediately destroy the paper file.

-- We will not destroy documents you ask us to deposit in safe custody, but we reserve the right to charge.
+8.3 We will not destroy documents you ask us to deposit in safe custody, but we reserve the right to charge either you or your personal representatives or attorneys both for storage and retrieval of those documents.

-- We presently provide a free safe custody service to clients in respect of Wills, Lasting and Enduring Powers of Attorney.
+8.4 We presently provide a free safe custody service to clients in respect of Wills, Lasting Powers of Attorney and Enduring Powers of Attorney.
 If our current policy changes, so that we are required to make a charge, we will give you advance notice to enable you to make other arrangements if you wish.

 9. Outsourcing of work